People with kidney failure need dialysis or a kidney transplant to stay alive. Together, the two treatments are known as kidney replacement therapy.

 More often, kidney function worsens over a number of years (called chronic kidney disease) until there is less than 10 per cent function left.
 This condition is called end-stage kidney disease or kidney failure.
 This is when kidney replacement therapy is needed.

-In 2014, close to 21,000 Australians were receiving dialysis or living with a kidney transplant to treat their kidney failure.
-The majority (over 11,000) of these treatments were dialysis.
-Over 2,500 Australian adults start kidney replacement therapy every year.
+In 2017, close to 25,000 In 2014, close to 23,000 Australians were receiving dialysis or living with a kidney transplant to treat their kidney failure.
+The majority (over 13,000 over 12,000) of these treatments were dialysis.
+Over 3,000 Australian adults start kidney replacement therapy every year.
 The number of kidney transplants performed each year is continually increasing, but still fails to meet demand.
 The average wait for a kidney from a deceased donor is three and a half years.

-Some people choose not to have either dialysis or a transplant, and have supportive care instead.
-It is estimated that half of the people who develop kidney failure are not treated with dialysis or transplant.
+It is estimated that half of the people who develop kidney failure choose not to have dialysis or a transplant, but to have supportive care instead.
 The majority of these people are over 75 years old and most have other chronic conditions as well as kidney failure.

 Types of kidney dialysis